LoisaKitakaya/dairy-service/README.md

 - Python
 - Flask

-## 💁‍♀️ How to use
+## 💁‍♀️ Used by

-- Install Python requirements `pip install -r requirements.txt`
-- Start the server for development `python3 main.py`
+- This backend is used by the [dairy-farm](https://github.com/LoisaKitakaya/dairy-farm)